Skip to main content

 This guide serves as an essential toolkit for any marketing professional looking to diagnose bulk marketing campaign issues, resolve them effectively, and implement best practices to turn failures into a roadmap for future success and improved performance.

-1 Locating Failure Data: The First Step in Diagnosis
+1 Triaging and Locating Failure Data: The First Step in Diagnosis

-For bulk marketing campaigns sent to a specific customer list, the platform provides a detailed performance report.
+For bulk marketing campaigns that failed partially, the platform provides a detailed performance report.
 Follow these steps to access it:

 1. Navigate to the Bulk Marketing Campaigns section from the main dashboard.